bkeithbii/python-command-line-application/README.md

 * The command line will then run you through a series of prompts in order to interact with the application.

 ## Goals
-In the future, I would like to improve upon this API by...
+In the future, I would like to improve upon this project by...
 * Implementing some more prompts in my code, making it easier for the user to interact with the application.
 * Print the note that the user is attempting to edit that it is visibly that they are editing the correct one.